z-prince/mod-0-project-be/README.md

 $ cd mod-0-project-be
 ```

-Next, run this command to double check what remote repository our local repository was cloned from:
+Next, run this command to double check what remote repository your local repository was cloned from:

 ```
 $ git remote -v